shimaabr/fuzzy_LQR-parking/README.md

 Pure LQR has slightly better orientation accuracy (≈ 2° improvement).

 Since precise position is usually more crucial in vehicle parking , **Fuzzy-LQR is the better choice overall.

+# How to Run
+1. Open `parking.slx` in Simulink.
+2. Run the simulation with `car.m` for Fuzzy-LQR or `car_LQR.m` for standard LQR.
+3. The fuzzy logic system is saved in **`parking.fis`**.
+Make sure this file is in the same folder as `parking.slx`  before running the simulations.
+This ensures that MATLAB/Simulink can correctly load the fuzzy rules for adaptive Q/R tuning.